Submit your work, meet writers and drop the ads. Become a member

 January 1938

-Night arrays in a saffron gown,
+Night decks out in saffron gown,

 Sparkling stones on evening neck.

-Couched Venus out of her lunar lair
+Couched Venus out of her lunar lair,

 Panting for Apollo's fresh dewy peck.